AMHembrough/Final-Projcet/README.md

 Originally, we had selected several databases from World Bank and EIA which we believed would be useful in projecting China and India energy demand over time.
 Through the data exploration phase of the project, we learned that our datasets contained too few rows.

-Within the last week, we began looking for a new dataset that would satisfying our database row needs.
-While we could not find the same metrics as our original dataset, we did find a related dataset containing daily crude oil pricing.
+Over the past 2 weeks, we began looking for a new dataset that would satisfying our database row needs.
+While we could not find the same metrics as our original dataset, we did find related datasets including crude oil pricing, RIN d-type pricing, and DJSI-US pricing.

 ### Description of the analysis phase of the project